sankalpjain63/sankalpjain63.github.io/_projects/Data Visualization.md

 ---
-name: IS 445 DATA VIZUALIZATION
+name: IS 445 DATA VISUALIZATION
 tools: [Python, HTML, vega-lite]
 image: assets/pngs/cars.png
 description: This is a "showcase" project that uses vega-lite for interactive viz!